cstritt/detettore/README.md

 - inference of TIPs from single-end reads

 ## <a name="install"></a>Installation
-*detettore* is written in Python 3 and available on PyPI.
-The only non-Python dependency is minimap2, which can be downloaded here: https://github.com/lh3/minimap2.
+*detettore* is written in Python 3 and available on [conda]().
 To avoid conflicts with dependencies, it is best to install *detettore* in a virtual environment:

 ``` bash
 # Create environment called detettore